TALK TO SALES

 5. Record keeping and storing documentation

 According to federal government regulations, you must keep an ongoing record of what has been disbursed through your QSEHRA and why.
-This should include all reimbursement requests, the supporting documentation, and whether those requests were approved or declined.
+This should include all reimbursement requests, supporting documentation, and whether those requests were approved or declined.

 The IRS has a statute of limitations of seven years, so it’s best practice to store this information for at least that long.